Contract clause

 Overview

-FAR 3.502-3 requires contracting officers to include the clause at 52.203-7, Anti-Kickback Procedures, in all solicitations and contracts that exceed $150,000, except for those involving commercial products or commercial services.
-This clause is designed to prevent and address kickbacks in subcontracting arrangements, ensuring ethical conduct and compliance with anti-kickback statutes in federal contracting.
-The regulation specifically references Part 12, which governs commercial item acquisitions, to clarify the exemption for commercial products and services.
+FAR 3.502-3 requires contracting officers to include the clause at 52.203-7, Anti-Kickback Procedures, in all solicitations and contracts exceeding $200,000, except those for commercial products or commercial services.
+This clause is designed to prevent and address kickbacks in subcontracting arrangements, ensuring ethical conduct and compliance with anti-kickback statutes.
+The regulation specifically references Part 12, which governs commercial item acquisitions, to clarify the exemption for commercial contracts.

 Key Rules